-This section is the meat of your case study.
+This section is the meat of your case inquiry.
 Like any good story, it will have a beginning, a middle and an end.
 Classic western storytelling uses a pretty standard formula that includes a problem, the approach taken to solve it, the solution and the end result.
-The body of our Case Study template is divided into four key areas that align to these story elements.
+The body of our template is divided into four key areas that align to these story elements.

 The Challenge: What is the problem the client wanted to solve?
 Why did they come to you and were there any other attempts at solutions before they came to you?
 What was the end goal they had in mind?
 This is your “before shot”.
 Use 2 – 3 paragraphs to describe the client’s problem in detail.
 Include metrics or any other hard data you may have available.

 The Approach: What was your company’s approach to solving this problem?
 Were you able to identify other issues that could be solved with the same solution?
 How was your company able to address the customer’s problem and what unique services, talents or skills were involved?
 Use a paragraph or two to describe the process you went through to reach a solution.